-Each district shall, where payment is claimed from the Oregon Forest Land Protection Fund, provide Administrator with evidence acceptable to Administrator of the necessity for district to incur emergency fire suppression costs in
+Each district shall, where payment is claimed from the Oregon Forest Land Protection Fund, provide Administrator with evidence acceptable to Administrator of the necessity for district to incur emergency fire suppression costs in which an owner or operator has obligations to pay for controlling and extinguishing fire pursuant to provisions of ORS 477.062, 477.068, 477.085 and 477.120.
+Evidence which may be acceptable to Administrator shall include, but is not limited to:

-- (1) A statement signed by the district forester or district manager stating the entity responsible for fire suppression costs has refused to accept responsibility or is unable to pay fire costs. - (2) A notification to Administrator that fire cost recovery proceedings have been initiated against an owner or operator that has obligations to pay fire suppression costs. - (3) A statement from an authorized State Forester's staff member or by an assistant attorney general that fire suppression costs are deemed uncollectible.
-This statement shall include the reason for the decision. - (4) A statement by a district forester that recovery of fire costs appears assured but delays in the recovery process will make it necessary to support the district financial resources until costs can be processed and the responsible party is billed and payment is received.
+(1) A statement signed by the district forester or district manager stating the entity responsible for fire suppression costs has refused to accept responsibility or is unable to pay fire costs.

+(2) A notification to Administrator that fire cost recovery proceedings have been initiated against an owner or operator that has obligations to pay fire suppression costs.

+(3) A statement from an authorized State Forester's staff member or by an assistant attorney general that fire suppression costs are deemed uncollectible.
+This statement shall include the reason for the decision.

+(4) A statement by a district forester that recovery of fire costs appears assured but delays in the recovery process will make it necessary to support the district financial resources until costs can be processed and the responsible party is billed and payment is received.

+Hist.: FB 21, f.
+9-25-69, Renumbered from 629-044-0115; FB 1-1995, f. & cert. ef.
+1-12-95

+Qualifications for Payment

-Stat.
-Auth.: ORS Ch.
-477.770 Stats.
-Implemented: ORS 477.505 to 477.550 Hist.: FB 21, f.
-9-25-69; Renumbered from 629-44-115; FB 1-1995, f. & cert. ef.
-1-12-95 by any district during the fiscal year if district has first expended for similar or other fire emergency costs the deductible amount described in OAR 629-061-0005, provided, however, when a fire originates in one fiscal year and continues burning in fiscal year next following, all emergency fire suppression costs for said fire shall be included in the expenditures for the fiscal year in which the fire started.
+Administrator shall pay only those emergency fire suppression costs as defined in section 629-061-0000(3) incurred by any district during the fiscal year if district has first expended for similar or other fire emergency costs the deductible amount described in OAR 629-061-0005, provided, however, when a fire originates in one fiscal year and continues burning in fiscal year next following, all emergency fire suppression costs for said fire shall be included in the expenditures for the fiscal year in which the fire started.